justin-crouch/CS230/README.md

 ## What did you do particularly well in developing this documentation?

+Evaluating different operating systems for their potential of powering the server, as well as analyzing the considerations for each system as the client, was performed particularly well.
+Each platform contains information about the benefits, detriments, and capabilities of being used as a server.
+Each platform also lists the considerations for development and deployment methods for the client version.

 ## What about the process of working through a design document did you find helpful when developing the code?